 How Much Does an FCC License Cost?

-The average license costs approximately $600.
+The average license on two way radios for business use costs approximately $600.
 With a repeater, it could cost as much as $750 to $800.
 These licenses are good for 10 years.

 In the final analysis, buying the license is much cheaper than paying the fine.
 That’s all most people need to hear to realize that they need a license.